Authored ByJacob Hart

 - An email invitation to register on MyZemax.com (if not already registered)

 1. After receiving the above the end user can download and install OpticsBuilder from the OpticsBuilder Downloads page.
 Note that OpticsBuilder requires SOLIDWORKS versions 2017, 2018, 2019, or 2020 or Creo versions 4, 5 or 6.
 You also need administrator rights for a successful installation.

 2. Follow the steps in the installation routine.
 At the end of installation, the Zemax License Manager will automatically open.
 Open the "View License" tab.

 - If you do see an OpticsBuilder license, you may close the Zemax License Manager and launch your CAD software.
 End Users will be prompted to enter their MyZemax.com username (email address) and password to use the OpticsBuilder license.
 You are done!

 - If you do not see an Opticsbuilder license, or get an error such as "Unable to start OpticsBuilder.
 Would you like to run the Zemax Troubleshooter?" when starting your CAD package, see the Troubleshooting licenses section below.

 CAD software - supported versions

 OpticsBuilder supports 64-bit versions of Windows 7 SP1, 8.1, and 10.
 Windows Server 2012 64-bit Standard Edition is also supported.
-Windows 7 no longer receives product support from Microsoft or SOLIDWORKS as of January 2020.
+Windows 7 no longer receives product support from Microsoft, SOLIDWORKS, or PTC as of January 2020.

 Can OpticsBuilder be used offline with a keyserver?